jero98772/Parcero2Parcero/README.md

 - Enhanced peer authentication and security.
 - Support for peer-to-peer communication without a central tracker.
 - Improved UI for file previews and transfers.
+- Change client and peer files to OOP paradigm.

 ---